meemproject/meem-app/README.md

-## The Clubs Web App
+## The Meem Web App

 Hello there and welcome!
-If you're reading this, you've discovered the front end for the [Clubs app](https://clubs.link)!
-The Clubs app is open source and released under the MIT license.
+If you're reading this, you've discovered the front end for the [Meem app](https://app.meem.wtf)!
+The Meem app is open source and released under the MIT license.
 In addition, we have gone to some lengths to make it as extensible as possible.

 ### Our stack

-The Clubs web app uses the following main external dependencies (among others):
+The Meem web app uses the following main external dependencies (among others):

 -   [NextJS](https://nextjs.org/)
 -   [Mantine](https://mantine.dev/) (UI components library)